EclecticPasta/EclecticPasta/README.md

-Hello I'm EclecticPasta, I'm here because I'm interested in expanding my ability in different programming languages.
+EclecticPasta.
+I like to work in C and also Javascript but I'm interested in learning Rust.
+Thanks for asking.